Akki1198/ansible-zero-to-hero/Day-04/01-roles.md

 ### Lookup_plugins
 Custom lookup plugins for the role.

+In Ansible, lookup plugins are used to retrieve data from external sources (like files, environment variables, databases, etc.) during playbook execution.

 ## Directory Structure of an Ansible Role

 An Ansible role follows a specific directory structure: